witteaj/mbuild/unfinished_business.md

-# A list of unfinished functionality that I wanted to briung to MBuild and how to implement it.
+# A list of unfinished functionality that I wanted to bring to MBuild and how to implement it.
 -
 -
 -